 16] The metrics configuration utility appears.

 17] To change the order of the metrics, hover your mouse over a metric until it turns into a cross.
-Click, hold and drag it to where you want it to appear in the list.
+Click, hold and drag it to where you want it to appear in the list and then release it.

 18] Click the sort icon on the right of any metric to sort by that metric.
 To do multiple sorts, hold down the SHIFT key while clicking multiple sort icons.

-19] To customize the chart color of a particular metric, click the blue circle to the left of the metric.
+19] To customize the chart color of a particular metric, click the color circle to the left of the metric.

 20] From the color palette that appears, pick a color or click the pencil icon to input a specific color hex code.

 21] To return to the New Widget column, click the back arrow at the top.

-22] Choose dimensions by clicking inside the Dimensions (Group By) box and selecting from the list.
+22] Choose dimensions by clicking inside the Dimensions (Group By) textbox and selecting from the list.
 Dimensions are how the data are grouped in the widget.
 Click the "x" to remove a dimension.

 23] From the Time Grouping dropdown, choose the time unit for grouping your time (e.g., hour, day, week).

-24] Make sure the Drilldown Chart? slider is slid to the left if you want grouped dimensions to be rolled up and clickable on the widget.
+25] Make sure the Drilldown Chart? slider is slid to the right if you want grouped dimensions to be rolled up and clickable on the widget.